virtual-kubelet/systemk/README.md

 ## Current Status

-All testing has be done with k3s/uptimed.yaml which only runs 1 containers.
+All testing has be done with k3s/uptimed.yaml which only runs 1 container.
 But creating, inspecting and deleting pods works.

 Getting logs also works, but the UI for it could be better - needs some extra setup.

-Storage/configmaps isn't done at all currently, but there is a plan.
+EmptyDir/ConfigMaps and Secrets are implemented.
+EmptyDir is semi-tested with k3s/uptimed.yaml.

 ## Building